odoo/owl/doc/reference/component.md

 ```

 Note that we need to be careful here: the fallback UI should not throw any
-error, otherwise we risk going into an infinite loop.
+error, otherwise we risk going into an infinite loop (also, see the page on
+[slots](slots.md) for more information on the `t-slot` directive).

 Also, it may be useful to know that whenever an error is caught, it is then
 broadcasted to the application by an event on the `qweb` instance.
 It may be